anoma/nspec/docs/tutorial/index.md

 # Tutorials and guidelines for writing Anoma Specification documentation

-The following tutorials and guidelines are available.
-If you want to contribute to this website in anyhow, ask for access to the **[anoma/nspec](http://github.com/anoma/nspec)** repository, and submit a pull request with your changes.
+The following tutorials and guidelines are intended for specs writers.
+If you want to contribute to this website, check the repository **[anoma/nspec](https://github.com/anoma/nspec)** and submit a pull request with your changes.

 - [[Prepare working environment]]
 - [[Use Git and GitHub]]